Symmetry Adapted Analysis of Screw Dislocation: Electronic Structure and Carrier Recombination Mechanisms in GaN: Electronic structure

 We employ the single 6-atom-ring full-core model~\cite{matsubara2013properties, matsubara2014threading}, a standard configuration in GaN screw dislocation calculations, as a test case for our study.
 The dislocation core is located at the center of a hexagonal GaN ring, characterized by a Burgers vector $\mathbf{b}=[0001]c$ , where $c$ denotes the structural repetition parameter along the $z$-direction.
 This configuration exhibits a $6_2$ screw symmetry with respect to the dislocation center, which means the rotation index $n=6$ and translation index $m=2$.
 Therefore, the generator of the screw symmetry is taken to be

 where $C_6$ is a rotation by $2\pi/6$ about the axis and the translation component is $c/3$ along the axis.

 Given that the geometry of a screw dislocation inherently breaks translational symmetry, we adopt a quasi-one-dimensional GaN nanowire model.
-Vacuum layers are applied in the $xy$-plane to isolate the wire, and the lateral surfaces are passivated using pseudo-hydrogen atoms with fractional charges to eliminate dangling bond surface states.\cite{gao2025first} To facilitate the symmetry-adapted analysis, the supercell is constructed to enclose complete symmetry orbits, ensuring that for any included atom, all its images generated by the screw operator are also present.
+Vacuum layers are applied in the $xy$-plane to isolate the wire, and the lateral surfaces are passivated using pseudo-hydrogen atoms with fractional charges to eliminate dangling bond surface states.\cite{gao2025first}

+Specifically, the initial wurtzite lattice is constructed using experimental parameters ($a=3.189$\AA, $c=5.185$\AA\cite{vurgaftman2003band}, $u=0.375$), and the dislocation is introduced via the continuum displacement field $u_{z}(x,y)=\frac{|\mathbf{b}|}{2\pi}\arctan(y/x)$.
+For surface passivation, pseudo-hydrogen atoms ($Z=1.25e$ for H$_{\text{Ga}}$, $Z=0.75e$ for H$_{\text{N}}$) are placed to satisfy tetrahedral coordination.
+The position of each passivator is defined by the missing bond direction $\hat{\mathbf{n}}_i \propto - \sum_{j} (\mathbf{r}_j - \mathbf{r}_i)$, calculated as the normalized negative vector sum of the surface atom's existing bonds.
+This deterministic placement method rigorously preserves the $6_2$ screw axis symmetry, as it is strictly defined by the intrinsic local bonding geometry.
+Consequently, the constructed supercell successfully encloses complete symmetry orbits, ensuring that for any included atom, all its images generated by the screw operator are also present.
 The resulting atomic structure is illustrated in Fig.~\ref{fig:stru}.

 DFT calculations are performed using the ABACUS package to obtain the Hamiltonian in a localized atomic orbital representation~\cite{chen2010systematically, li2016large, lin2024ab}.
 This Hamiltonian is subsequently transformed and diagonalized within the symmetry-adapted subspaces.
 To ensure the accuracy of localized state bandgaps, we employed the HSE06 hybrid functional for calculations~\cite{lin2020efficient, lin2020accuracy}.